mariogs5/Mishima-Engine/README.md

   - Component Listener: is the component that manages which GameObject receives sound.
   - Component AudioSource: is the component that manages which GameObject emits sound.

+Due to several problems the implementation of Wwise in the project has given errors that we have not been able to solve.
+For this reason the executable of the v1.0 release is the same of the v0.2 release.

+But if you download the source code you can visualize the implementation of Wwise that we have done within our possibilities.

 ## v0.2 Features:

 - Models and Textures drawn properly with Bounding Box for each mesh.